 In June 2015, the Company raised short-term working capital in the form of loans from shareholders of approximately \$3 million with the loans carrying with it, options in RPC, equivalent to 15% of the current outstanding equity issued by RPC.
-RPC is a private company that is a large shareholder of the Company.
-RPC Options were accounted for in accordance with ASC 718, Compensation - Stock Compensation.
-The fair value of RPC Options was estimated using the fair value of Akari Ordinary Shares times RPC's ownership in Akari Ordinary Shares times 15% and was initially valued at approximately \$26 million.
+RPC is a private company that is a majority shareholder of the Company.
+The RPC options were accounted for in accordance with ASC 718, Compensation - Stock Compensation.
+The fair value of the RPC options was estimated using the fair value of Akari Ordinary Shares times RPC's ownership in Akari Ordinary Shares times 15% and was initially valued at approximately \$26 million.
 These options do not relate to the share capital of Akari.
 The exact terms of these options have not been finalized.